 Traditionally, there are three ways to earn an education to operate heavy machinery.
-The first two involve entering either a union or state apprenticeship to gain plenty of on-the-job training and the potential for employment at the end of the apprenticeship.
-The third alternative is college or a technical school that provides training and licensing preparation.
+The first two involve entering either a union or state apprenticeship to gain plenty of on-the-job training and the potential for employment at the end of the internship.
+The third alternative is a college or a technical school that provides training and licensing preparation.

 On-the-job experience means learning: